Small living room with dining area layout

 Layout 3 – Round Dining Table to Save Space

-Corners are your enemy in small rooms.
+Corners can be a real problem in small rooms.

-• No sharp corners blocking walkways
+• No sharp corners blocking your path

-• Easy to move around
+• Easier to move around

-• Seats more people in less space
+• Can seat more people in less space

-• Near windows
+• Near a window

-• In the open corner of the living room
+• In an open corner

 • Between the sofa and the wall